 Most concrete tanks are built as underground structures.
 This single fact has several positive consequences:

 ⦁ They better survive lower winter temperatures (surrounding soil minimizes the probability of water freezing or at least delays the process).
 By the same token, they are not directly exposed to scorching sun and UV radiations as all above-the-ground tanks.
 In other words – they stabilize the rainwater temperature!

-⦁ Architectonically, tanks do not “spoil” surroundings (what is not the case of big above-the-ground tanks.
+⦁ Architectonically, tanks do not “spoil” surroundings (which is not the case with big above-the-ground tanks.

 Most concrete rainwater tanks are buried underground.
 Source: Panthers Concrete Tanks (Australia)

 But not everything is “shining”.
 First of all, in the overwhelming majority of cases, concrete tanks have to be made “on-site”.
 The construction (including digging) takes much more time than just transporting, almost ”ready-to-use” plastic, fiberglass, or metal tanks.
 Concrete is porous, and its surface is not only a great natural habitat for algae and all sorts of microorganisms but also difficult to clean (it means more demanding maintenance).
 If poorly designed and constructed, concrete tanks may crack and that may mark the end of their life).
 If the steel-reinforced concrete is used for the construction of the tank, due to the concrete’s porousness, water will reach the metal.
 Corroded steel will not only contaminate the water, but it may also cause cracks in the concrete’s structure.